GSNorCal Volunteer Essentials

 - Be a Campaign For Girls Champion in a local service unit (raise awareness about the benefits of financially supporting our Girl Scout council)

-- Work to coordinate cookie or fall sales in your local or regional area
+- Work to coordinate cookie or fall sales in your service unit

 - Work on property improvement or maintenance for our camps

 - Work with our Fund Development Department to explore funding opportunities with your employer, or foundations or other organizations you are affiliated with